 Below you will find references to areas of the Texas code that govern domestic pets and their caretakers.
 Many pet laws are set at the local level, so be sure to check your city's local ordinances.
-If you find these statutes difficult to understand, you may want to view the "plain English" resources on this page or speak to an attorney.

 Many Texans wonder whether if they purchase a dog from a breeder and the dog becomes sick, do they have a right to a refund?
 This is sometimes referred to as a "Puppy Lemon Law."
 While some states have laws specific to this transaction, Texas does not.
 Below are resources that discuss laws which may be relevant to this situation.

 This e-book contains information on pet laws.
 E-books can be viewed by those who have signed up for a free library account with the State Law Library.
 Only Texas residents are eligible to sign up.
 Signing up is free.